What to Avoid During a Home Purchase

 Don't get a new job.
 Stability in your job history is a good thing to lenders.
 Finding a new career (especially one with a bigger salary) may not hinder your ability to qualify for a mortgage.
 But for some people, changing jobs during the mortgage application process may raise concern and affect your application.

-Don't switch banks or move money around in your bank accounts.
-Bank statements from the last few months for accounts in your name (savings, checking, money market, and other assets) will probably be analyzed as the lending institution considers your application.
-The lending institution is looking for a steady flow of your money each pay period, in the interest of avoiding fraud.
-No matter the purpose, switching banks or moving funds from one account to another may raise a red flag with your lender and slow down your loan process.
+Don't switch banks or move money around in your accounts.
+Bank statements from the last two or three months for your accounts (savings, checking, money market, and other assets) will likely be studied as the lending institution considers your approval.
+The lender is looking for a consistent rise and fall of your funds over the month, in order to avoid fraud.
+Even for practical purposes, moving around finances or changing banks might make it more difficult for your lending institution to verify your bank history.

-Don't give funds directly to your seller (usually in cases of "for sale by owner") to be considered a "good faith" deposit.
-Your good faith deposit does not belong to the seller: it remains yours until closing.
-Although some individual sellers might not know this, the good faith money should go toward your closing expenses.
-Get an attorney or other neutral party who will hang on to the funds or put them in a trust account until you close.
-The disposition of good faith money, in the case of a failed transaction, should be specified in the purchase agreement with your seller.
+Don't give funds directly to your seller (usually in the case of of "for sale by owner") to be considered earnest money.
+As a rule, your good faith deposit belongs to you, not to the seller up until closing.
+Some sellers might not realize that the good faith money should go toward your expenses at closing.
+Find a lawyer or other neutral party who will hang on to the funds or put them in a trust account until you close.
+If your home purchase fails, the contract with the seller should specify to whom the good faith funds should go.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.